moebiussurfing/ofxSurfingHelpers/README.md

 ![](Examples/MouseHandler/Capture.PNG)

 ### - ParamsAutoSave
-Queue many ofParameterGroup and they will be auto-saved using a timer.
+Queue many ofParameterGroup's and they will be auto-saved using a timer.
 Also on exit and reloaded when starting the app.
-That allows your settings saved even when your app crashes, and you did the saving only on exit.
+That allows your settings saved even when your app crashes, even if you usually make the saving only on exit.

 <br>